Carruthers Beattie

 Sir John Carruthers Beattie (21 November 1866 - 10 September 1946) was the first principal and Vice Chancellor of the University of Cape Town (1918-1937).

 Beattie was born in Waterbeck, Scotland.
-He graduated from Edinburgh University having studied at Munich, Vienna, Berlin and Glasgow.
+He graduated from the University of Edinburgh having studied at the Ludwig-Maximilians-Universität München, the University of Vienna, the Friedrich Wilhelm University of Berlin, and the University of Glasgow.
 Soon afterwards, he was appointed Professor of Applied Mathematics and Experimental Physics at South African College in Cape Town.
 He married Elizabeth Paton in 1898.
 They had two daughters and a son.
 Their son was killed while serving with the Royal Air Force in 1942.
 For his contributions to education in South Africa, he was knighted in 1920.
 He died in Cape Town.

 Life

 John Carruthers Beattie was born on 21 November 1866, in Dumfriesshire.

 He attended St John's Boarding School in Workington and Moray House in Edinburgh.
-He entered the University of Edinburgh and obtained a degree in Chemistry, Botany and Mathematics before furthered his studies in Physics at Munich, Vienna, Berlin and Glasgow (under Lord Kelvin).
-In 1896 he was awarded a Doctorate of Science from the University of Edinburgh for his thesis entitled The Behaviour of Bismuth Plates in a Steady Magnetic Field.
+He entered the University of Edinburgh and obtained a degree in Chemistry, Botany and Mathematics before furthered his studies in physics at the Ludwig-Maximilians-Universität München, the University of Vienna, the Friedrich Wilhelm University of Berlin and the University of Glasgow (under Lord Kelvin).
+In 1896, he was awarded a Doctorate of Science from the University of Edinburgh for his thesis entitled The Behaviour of Bismuth Plates in a Steady Magnetic Field.

 He married Elizabeth Paton in 1898.

 He died in Cape Town in South Africa.